AengelStudio/PlacementSystem/README.md

 ### Importing the Example Scene

-After installing the package, you can import the example scene:
+**Important:** After installing the package, you must import the samples to use the example scene:

+1. Open **Package Manager** (Window > Package Manager)
-1. In Package Manager, select the **Placement System** package
+2. Select the **Placement System** package from the list
-2. Look for the **Samples** section in the package details (right panel)
+3. In the package details panel (right side), find the **Samples** section
-3. Click **Import** next to "Example Scene"
+4. Click the **Import** button next to "Example Scene"
-4. The example scene and assets will be copied to `Assets/Samples/Placement System/1.0.0/Example/`
+5. The example scene, prefab, and assets will be copied to `Assets/Samples/Placement System/1.0.0/Example/`

+**Note:** The example scene requires the samples to be imported.
+If you see missing prefab errors, make sure you've imported the samples via Package Manager.

 ## Quick Start